UM-A2SRL/AePW3-LDWG/README.md

 Note that the TU Delft Pazy wing Nastran GFEM is without the skin, but its properties are tuned based on the GVT of the Pazy wing model with skin tested at TU Delft.

-## Folders associated with Riso and Cesnik, AIAA SciTech Forum, 2022 (also Riso and Cesnik, Journal of Aircraft, under review):
+## Folders associated with Riso and Cesnik, AIAA SciTech Forum, 2022:

 * `01_Modal_Undeformed`: Modal results in undeformed shape
 * `02_Modal_Gravity`: Modal results in statically deformed shape under self weight